luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **size_capacity** (std::size_t): The capacity.
 - **pool** (MemoryPoolHandle): The MemoryPoolHandle pointing to a valid memory pool.

-: Constructs an empty ciphertext with given capacity.
+Usage: Constructs an empty ciphertext with given capacity.
 In addition to the capacity, the allocation size is determined by the given encryption parameters.

 <br>